hello/doraemon/README.md

 doraemon
 ========

-Automated testing and build for firmware
+Automated testing and build for firmware for factory